tsirysndr/slack-clone/README.md

   </a>
 </p>

-> Slack-Clone is a clone of a slack.
+> Slack-Clone is a clone of slack.
 Implemented using React, Prisma and GraphQL.

 ## Install